EDUCATION PROGRAM

 How the Experts Think

-Our panel of experts are put on the “hot-seat” to manage challenging cases.
+Our experts put each other on the “hot-seat” to manage challenging cases.

 STAGE 2 – Tuesday, September 17, 2024